akhilmanikandan/belong-coding-challange/README.md

 ## 🔗 Reference
 This project is based on the requirements outlined in the [📄 Belong Cloud Platforms Coding Challenge](Belong_Cloud_Platforms_Coding_Challenge.pdf).

+Refer the above document for commlete solution details

 ## 🌟 Overview
 This project is a Terraform configuration to 🏗️ provision resources in AWS.
 It includes reusable modules for better organization and follows best practices for 🛡️ maintainability and scalability.